1hue/GodotTexture3DVisualizer/README.md

 </summary>
 <br />

 **A:** Ensure your texture has the same proportions as the box size.
-For example, a `128x128x128` texture will become warped when trying to fit into `128x64x128` space.
+For example, a `128x128x128` texture will become warped when trying to fit into a `128x64x128` space.

 <br />
 </details>